gaffa-tape/gedi/README.md

 # What #

-A powerful model API wrapper.
+An *EXTREMELY* powerful model API wrapper.

 # Why? #